How do we organise our teaching?

 We offer about 70 different in various areas of pure, applied and computational mathematics and statistics.
 Most modules are based around a series of lectures, but there are also some reading and project modules that involve more self-directed study.

 Lectures take place in our Maths lecture theatre (pictured above left) and in other venues around campus.
-Lecturers will use a variety of different media to teach, ranging from notes written on a blackboard, whiteboard or visualizer to computer-based presentations and videos.
-Lecture notes, exercises and solutions are available in , our Online Learning Environment, for most of our modules.
+Lecturers will use a variety of different media to teach, ranging from notes written on a blackboard, whiteboard or visualiser to computer-based presentations and videos.
+Lecture notes, exercises and solutions are available in QMPlus, our Virtual Learning Environment, for most of our modules.

 Students normally take 8 modules per year as 4 modules per semester.
 Most modules comprise 3 hours of lectures plus 1 hour of exercise class or computing laboratory per week, which corresponds to about 4 × 4 = 16 timetabled hours of teaching per week.